fwi/sbtreeconf/README.md

 Branches:

-  - view from bottom to top in [active branches](https://github.com/fwi/sbtreeconf/branches/active)
+  - view from bottom to top in [all branches](https://github.com/fwi/sbtreeconf/branches/all)
   - beginnings
   - first-endpoint
   - json-with-service